Eyelid Tumors - Summary of Benign and Malignant

 - Hemangiomas are vascular lesions that can mimic eye tumors.
-They could be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+They might possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.

 - They are often seen in infants and children.
 If found, it needs fairly urgent treatment as it can have an impact on vision and lead to in blindness.